RedHatter/nms-sort-o-matic/README.md

 Available Commands
-  sort      Sort all inventories print     Display the items in all inventories find      Search for <search-term> in all inventories update    Download the configuration files decode    Decript and decode <save-file> into human readable json
+  sort      Sort all inventories print     Display the contents of all inventories find      Search for <search-term> in all inventories update    Download the configuration files decode    Decript and decode <save-file> into human readable json